sergiuwaxmann/sergiuwaxmann/README.md

 # Hi, I'm Sergiu.

-## UX Designer and Software Engineer
+## Software Engineer

 <img src="https://raw.githubusercontent.com/sergiuwaxmann/sergiuwaxmann/master/assets/header.png">

 Are you seeking a contributor and problem solver with resourceful UX knowledge and high-end coding skills?
 Here I am.

-I am a result-oriented UX designer and software engineer who specialises in helping businesses become more memorable, impactful and profitable by developing cutting-edge digital products.
+I am a result-oriented software engineer who specialises in helping businesses become more memorable, impactful and profitable by developing cutting-edge digital products.
 I enjoy creating intuitive and dynamic user experiences, love writing code, and welcome the opportunity to bring my enthusiasm and skills to your next project!

 I design and build beautiful applications for businesses around the globe.
 I'm good at thinking abstractly and putting together systems with many moving parts.
 I have worked both developing projects from scratch as well as taking over existing codebases, using a variety of programming languages and frameworks.
 Over the years I've specialised in producing simple yet meaningful user-centered applications.